raheli19/Gameo/README.md

 # Gameo - Video Game Platform

-Welcome to **Gameo**, your ultimate destination to discover and play modern video games.
+Welcome to **Gameo**, your. ultimate destination to discover and play modern video games.
 This platform was created with passion by *Rahel Amar* and *Mikhal Levi* to provide an immersive and entertaining gaming experience.

 ## Table of Contents
 - [About Gameo](#about-gameo)